-As a result, finding a probate lawyer near me who can explain probate requires a lawyer who offers a fine balance.
+As a result, when searching for a “probate lawyer near me,” look for one who can explain probate details after listening to the particulars of your situation.
 You may wonder what types of legal concerns you may face regarding probate.
-Many people do not understand the concept of probate, or what it means.
-That is why many search online for a probate lawyer near me.
+Many people do not understand the concept of probate, or what it involves.
+That is why many clients begin by searching online for a “probate lawyer near me.”
 At the law office of Bret Jones, P.A. our aim is to provide each of our clients with quality representation that encourages a great relationship between the lawyer and client.
-As counselors at law, we know that understanding not only the law, but our clients is paramount to excellent representation.
+As counselors at law, we know that understanding both the law and our clients is paramount to excellent representation.

 What is Probate Administration?

 After a person passes away, their assets or things must be distributed.
 For many people, a will immediately come to mind.
 However, there is far more to probate than just the reading of a will.
 Not only must a person’s assets be distributed upon their death, but their debts must be satisfied as well.
 This means that the decedent or deceased person’s assets must be collected and identified.
 A decedent is a legal term that is used to describe a deceased person or a person who has passed away.
 The two types of probate administration in Florida are formal administration and summary administration.
 Both of these types of probate administrations are court-supervised.
 In limited circumstances, there is a type of administration that is non-court supervised.
 This type of administration is referred to as the “Disposition of Personal Property without Administration.”
 The purpose of probate administration is to deal with probate assets of a decedent.
 Once someone has passed, their personal representative will file probate.
 A representative will file probate where the deceased person or decedent lived at the time of their passing.
 There will likely be a filing fee with the clerk of court.
 All paperwork filed with the clerk of court will be kept on file and recorded for the probate administration of the decedent.